Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 The natural history of hyperacusis (its progression over time without treatment) can vary widely among individuals, but generally it will not get better on its own.
 Here's an overview of the typical case:

 - Onset: Hyperacusis often begins suddenly, sometimes triggered by a specific event such as exposure to loud noise, head injury, ear infection, or an episode of severe stress or anxiety.
-We now believe that it is related to an atypical migraine process.
+We now believe that it is related to an inflammatory, migraine-like process.

 - Initial Symptoms: Individuals typically experience increased sensitivity to everyday sounds, which can be uncomfortable or even painful.
 This heightened sensitivity can lead to avoidance behaviors and anxiety about sound exposure.